sediment5193/homelab-site/_pages/about.md

 author_profile: true
 ---

+## My Goal

 My homelab started with Pi-hole.
 I was curious how DNS actually worked under the hood.
 One ad-blocking DNS server turned into a deeper interest in networking and self-hosting.
 Since then it's grown into a study platform.
 As I've studied for certifications and picked up new skills, I've used the lab to actually build the things I'm learning about, rather than just reading theory.

+## Looking Forward

 The goal now is to keep pushing it toward something genuinely resilient, available, and secure.
 I'm working to build the kind of environment that mirrors what's expected in a real IT/DevOps role.